-Some of my new friends are complaining that I never post any pictures of life in the US here, so I will do that.
+Some of my new friends are complaining that I never post any pictures of life in the US here, so I don’t want to disappoint.
+Being home is super fun!
 Here are some adventures I’ve had in the last few months while hanging around Northern Virginia.

 I’ve been riding my bike more often- I did a very fun 25 mile ride with some friends in Dover, Delaware in September, and this past weekend I did a 56 mile ride to the end of the Washington/Old Dominion trail here in Virginia.
 The nice thing about getting out on a bike is being out in the fresh air, enjoying the fall weather, and not having it hurt every fiber of my body, like running does.